In Nevada, a person can be convicted of “reckless driving” for:

 A reckless driving conviction will also add eight demerit points to the motorist’s driving record.
 Accumulating 12 points or more within a year leads to a six-month license suspension.

-For all other reckless driving offenses, the possible penalties are:
+For reckless driving offenses involving collisions, the possible penalties are:

-All motorists convicted of reckless driving—except those convicted of a “willful or wanton disregard” violation—will have their license suspended for six months to two years.
+All motorists convicted of collision-related reckless driving will have their license suspended for six months to two years.
 A judge can also order vehicle impoundment of 15 days for a first offender and 30 days for a motorist convicted of a second or subsequent violation.

 A motorist who causes “serious bodily harm” or death to another person while committing a reckless driving offense can be convicted of a category B felony.
 A conviction carries one to six years in prison, $2,000 to $5,000 in fines, and a three-year license suspension.